The Soapstone Mountain Trail Races are popular, long-standing races in North Central Connecticut. 2017 marks the 34th year for the Soapstone events.

-There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler".
+There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" which has been renamed this year to the Jerry Stage 6k.
+This is in honor of the many years of love, sweat and tears that Jerry Stage put into these races.
+May he rest in peace.
 Both races run through the extremely beautiful and scenic area around Soapstone Mountain, Shenipsit Forest State Park.
 Participants in the 22k race climb to the peak of Soapstone Mountain.
 The races are put on every year by the Shenipsit Striders, a 42 year old trail running club in north-central Connecticut.

 The 22k and then 6k are both mass start.
 In past years the Jerry Stage 6k "Sampler" was a handicap start based on age and gender.
 Due to confusion about place and time as well as more and more people wanting to run with another person we have voted to remove the handicap start and replace it with a mass start.
-For the 22k Distinctive awards go to the top finishers in each age catagory; Under 40, 40 - 49, 50 - 59 and 60+ for men and woman.
-Awards go to the top overall male and female for the 6k Sampler.
+For the 22k distinctive awards go to the top male and female finisher as well as the top finishers in each age catagory; Under 40, 40 - 49, 50 - 59 and 60+.
+Awards go to the top overall male and female for the 6k Sampler as well as first place in 0-12, 13-18, 19-29, 30-29, 30-49, 50-59 and 60+.
 Everyone gets the satisfaction of completing the course.

 Walkers are welcome in the Sampler.